rzelazko/lime-tracker/README.md

 - Use Firestore instead of dummy data - medicaments
 - Firestore service: `enableIndexedDbPersistence`
 - Use Firestore instead of dummy data - seizures
-- Table on small screen looks bad - actions should be in the same line